South Carolina Medical Malpractice Laws and Statutory Rules

 The South Carolina Medical Malpractice Statute of Limitations

-The law also has special provisions for minors and situations involving "the placement and inadvertent, accidental, or unintentional leaving of a foreign object in the body."
+The law also has special provisions for minors and "foreign objects" in the body.
 Those deadlines are as follows:

 Minors.
 If the patient is younger than 18 years of age when the medical error was committed, the clock is "tolled" (or paused) for up to seven years, but the clock can't be paused for more than one year after the patient turns 18.